TransitionSolver/TransitionSolver/README.md

       python3 -m gws.gw_analyser

 then a default model and location will be used based on defaults that are specified in gw_analyser.py (search for default_model).
+By default the signal to noise ratio is computed for LISA.
+However if there is an alternative class added in gws/detectors (see the gws/detectors/lisa.py for an example) then the name of this class can be passed as a final optional argument.

 Note if you use it this way, you must currently manually ensure that you set the bUseChapmanJouguetVelocity in the main routine of the gw_analyser script, to the same value as used in the original run of TransitionSolver.

+Running this command takes order then minutes as it computes at many different transiton temperatures.
+To compute the GW spectrum only at the percolation temperature for which the final SNR (signal to noise ratio) you can comment out the line

+gwa.scanGWs(GWsOutputFolder, bCombined=False)

+In the main routine of the gw_analyser module.

 # Defining a model
 Unfortunately, defining a model currently requires double effort: it must be defined in `TransitionSolver` and `PhaseTracer`.
 In `PhaseTracer`, the model should extend either `Potential` or `OneLoopPotential`.
 In `TransitionSolver`, the model should extend `AnalysablePotential`, which in turn extends `CosmoTransitions`' `generic_potential`.
 See `ToyModel.hpp` in `PhaseTracer/EffectivePotential/include/models` and `toy_model.py` in `TransitionSolver` for a simple example model.
 In future versions it should be possible to only enter one potential and use PhaseTracer to compute the bounce action.
 In future versions this duplication of effort should be removed.